Saint Pierre and Miquelon: Before 1900

+Archaeological evidence indicates that indigenous peoples of Canada visited Saint Pierre and Miquelon in several distinct waves from c.
+3000 BCE to about 1500 CE, shortly before Europeans arrived.
+The earliest inhabitants are classified as the archaic maritime culture, while the most recent are believed to be associated with the Beothuk.
+These indigenous groups visited the islands as a seasonal hunting site and as a quarry for rhyolite stones used to make tools.
+However, there is no evidence or permanent or year-round indigenous settlement on the islands.

-Archaeological evidence indicates that indigenous peoples of Canada, such as the Beothuk, visited Saint Pierre and Miquelon.
-However, there is no evidence they settled on the islands permanently.
-On 21 October 1520, the Portuguese explorer João Álvares Fagundes landed on the islands and named the island group they were part of the "Eleven Thousand Virgins", as the day marked the feast day of Saint Ursula and her virgin companions.
+On 21 October 1520, the Portuguese explorer João Álvares Fagundes landed on the islands and named the island group the "Eleven Thousand Virgins", as the day marked the feast day of Saint Ursula and her virgin companions.
 In 1536, the French explorer Jacques Cartier claimed the islands as a possession of France.
 Though already frequented by the Mi'kmaq and by Basque and Breton fishermen, the islands were not permanently settled until the end of the 17th century: four permanent inhabitants were counted in 1670, and 22 in 1691.

 In 1670, during Jean Talon's second tenure as Intendant of New France, a French officer annexed the islands after he discovered 12 French fishermen encamped there, naming them Saint Pierre and Miquelon.
-During King William's War and Queen Anne's War, English forces launched multiple attacks against French colonial settlements on the islands, and by the early 18th century French colonists had abandoned Saint Pierre and Miquelon all together.
+During King William's War and Queen Anne's War, English forces launched multiple attacks against French colonial settlements on the islands, and by the early 18th century French colonists had abandoned Saint Pierre and Miquelon altogether.
 In the 1713 Peace of Utrecht, which ended the War of the Spanish Succession, France ceded the islands to Britain.
 The British renamed the island of Saint Pierre to Saint Peter, and small numbers of colonists from Britain and British America began to settle on the islands.